rametta/garduino/README.md

 To run a build, go to `~/client` and run `ng build --prod`.
 The artifacts will go in `~/client/dist`.

 ## Start in production
 To start in production, make sure you run a build first, then just run `npm start` in the server root to host the static build files and API.
 Go to [http://localhost:8080](http://localhost:8080) to see the app.
-You may run this in the background on unix based machines by appending an `&` to the command like this `npm start &`
+You may want to run this app forever, so downloading `PM2` will allow you to run the app as a service.
+Run `pm2 start app.js` to start the app.

 ## Materials